+'''

 Water-related CAPEX (+/- % change)

+0

+'''

+'''

 Anticipated forward trend for CAPEX (+/- % change)

+0

 Water-related OPEX (+/- % change)

+'''

+'''

 Anticipated forward trend for OPEX (+/- % change)

+'''

-OPEX our OPEX includes the cost associated with water abstraction, discharge permits and also from withdrawal and discharge costs associated with municipal water supplies.
-Our OPEX has decreased this year, largely due to divestments such as Clockwork and water efficiency measures such as the UK office reduction target.
-Total OPEX is anticipated to experience a slight decrease this year with the impacts of Covid-19 resulting in less water in 2020.
+OPEX Our OPEX includes the cost associated with water abstraction, discharge permits and also from withdrawal and discharge costs associated with municipal water supplies.
+Our OPEX has decreased this year, largely due to the closure of our offices for the majority of 2020 due to COVID-19.
+Total OPEX is anticipated to remain largely flat this year following the sale of Direct Energy and its associated offices, balanced by the reopening of the UK offices and our municipal water supply increases.
 CAPEX This year's water-related CAPEX has remained at 0 as we haven't had any specific water-related project expenditure.
 Total CAPEX is anticipated to remain at 0 as we do not have any water-specific projects in this year's capital plan.